Putin: Russia will respond if NATO sets up infrastructure in Finland, Sweden | Law-Order

 Putin: Russia will respond if NATO sets up infrastructure in Finland, Sweden

+President Vladimir Putin said on Wednesday that Russia would respond in kind if NATO deployed troops and infrastructure in Finland and Sweden after they join the U.S.-led military alliance.
+"With Sweden and Finland, we don't have the problems that we have with Ukraine.

-President Vladimir Putin said on Wednesday that Russia would respond in kind if NATO set up infrastructure in Finland and Sweden after they join the U.S.-led military alliance.
+President Vladimir Putin said on Wednesday that Russia would respond in kind if NATO deployed troops and infrastructure in Finland and Sweden after they join the U.S.-led military alliance.

-Putin was quoted by Russian news agencies as saying he could not rule out that tensions would emerge in Moscow's relations with Helsinki and Stockholm over their joining NATO.
+"With Sweden and Finland, we don't have the problems that we have with Ukraine.
+They want to join NATO, go ahead," Putin told Russian state television after talks with regional leaders in the central Asian ex-Soviet state of Turkmenistan.
+"But they must understand there was no threat before, while now, if military contingents and infrastructure are deployed there, we will have to respond in kind and create the same threats for the territories from which threats towards us are created."

+He said it was inevitable that Moscow's relations with Helsinki and Stockholm would sour over their NATO membership.
+"Everything was fine between us, but now there might be some tensions, there certainly will," he said.
+"It's inevitable if there is a threat to us."

-Putin's comment came a day after NATO ally Turkey lifted its veto over Finland and Sweden's bid to join the alliance after the three nations agreed to protect each other's security.
+Putin made his comment a day after NATO member Turkey lifted its veto over the bid by Finland and Sweden to join the alliance after the three nations agreed to protect each other's security.
+The move means Helsinki and Stockholm can proceed with their application to join NATO, marking the biggest shift in European security in decades.

+Putin added that the objectives of what Moscow calls its "special military operation" in Ukraine remained unchanged, that its goal was to "liberate" eastern Ukraine's Donbas region and create conditions to ensure Russia's security.
+He said Russian troops had advanced in Ukraine and that the military intervention was going as planned.
+There was no need, he said, to set a deadline for an end to the campaign.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)